tfmahad/tfmahad/README.md

 - 👋 Hi, I’m @Mahad
 - 👀 I’m interested in web design
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking UI/UX Jobs
+- 💞️ I’m looking for UI/UX Jobs
 - 📫 How to reach me mahadgfx@gmail.com
 <!---
 tfmahad/tfmahad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.